-The Board of Directors is in the process of revisiting an orientation and training program for new board members.
-Among other things, new directors are provided with an extensive information package containing: (i) information about Fiera Capital; (ii) a copy of our articles and by-laws; (iii) information on insurance coverage; and (iv) various policies/plans governing the Board of Directors and/or senior executives.
+New directors meet with senior management of Fiera Capital to be brought up to date on current operations and financial performance of the corporation.
+The new directors are also provided with an extensive information package containing: (i) information about Fiera Capital; (ii) a copy of our articles and by-laws; (iii) information on insurance coverage; and (iv) various policies/plans governing the Board of Directors and/or senior executives.